strapi/strapi/docs/3.x.x/guides/deployment.md

 ## Digital Ocean

 This is a step-by-step guide for deploying a Strapi project to [Digital Ocean](https://www.digitalocean.com/).
 Databases can be used locally on the server or hosted externally as a service.
+Prior to starting this guide, you should have created a [Strapi project for development](/3.x.x/getting-started/quick-start.html) that can be pushed to the Digital Ocean server.

 ### Digital Ocean Install Requirements

 - You must have a [Digital Ocean account](https://cloud.digitalocean.com/registrations/new) before doing these steps.

-### Create a Droplet
+### Create a "Droplet"

-Digital Ocean calls a virtual private server, a **Droplet**.
+Digital Ocean calls a virtual private server, a [Droplet](https://www.digitalocean.com/docs/droplets/).
 You need to create a new `Droplet` to host your Strapi project.

 1. Log in to your [Digital Ocean account](https://cloud.digitalocean.com/login).
 2. `Create a Droplet` by clicking on `New Droplet`.
 Choose these options: